 If you would like to hear this phrase in actual Morse code, check out the audio clip below!

-To blink characters in Morse code, the dots and dashes are represented in how much time you spend blinking.
+To blink characters in Morse code, the dots and dashes are represented by how much time you spend blinking.

 Dots will be represented by short blinks or flutters—like you have something in your eye—, while dashes will be more pronounced blinks as if you are resting your eyes for a split second.